alucchi/Foundations_Deep_Learning_course_HS25/README.md

-## Exam
+## Exam and CAs
 Date for written exam: Thursday, February 5, 2026, 10-12 a.m., Spiegelgasse 5, room 05.002.

-Information about the exam: you can bring 2 two-sided A4 sheets or 4 one-sided A4 sheets (hand-written or LaTeX).
+Information about the exam:
+Students are allowed to bring either two double-sided A4 sheets or four single-sided A4 sheets of notes (handwritten or prepared using LaTeX).
+No other external material is permitted.
+In particular, the use of mobile phones or any other electronic equipment is strictly forbidden.
+All electronic devices must be switched to airplane mode during any examination, including the mid-term exam, final exam, and continuous assessments (CAs).

+Any attempt at fraud or academic misconduct will be reported to the Dean’s Office.

 ## Projects